LandRegistry/govuk-react-components/README.md

 ## Tests

 The test suite renders the examples from the govuk-frontend repository through the Nunjucks macros as well as the JSX components and compares the output.
 Any differences here constitute a failure.

+## Release process

+Releases are pushed to internally hosted versions of PyPi and npm on the Nexus repository manager.
+The process is as follows:

+- Get master to the desired state wish to release
+- Ensure package.json contains the version number for the tag you are about to release
+- Set up an additional upstream remote to the version on GitLab (In the common group).
+Don't replace the main GitHub remote - you want to end up with two remotes.
+- Push the code to Gitlab (Something along the lines of `git push gitlab` assuming you called the remote that)
+- Go to GitLab and tag the branch.
+This will cause the pipeline to run and push the npm and PyPi packages to Nexus
+- These can then be used in your applications as normal, assuming you have pointed npm and PyPi at Nexus (See `pip.conf` and `.npmrc` files in flask-skeleton-ui for examples of how to do this)